jlangch/venice/doc/readme/sandbox.md

  - whitelist Java classes down to individual methods and fields
  - whitelist Java system property access down to individual properties
  - whitelist Java environment variables access down to individual vars
+ - whitelist individual Venice extension modules like :shell, :maven, ...
  - blacklist all Venice I/O functions like spit, slurp, ...
  - blacklist individual Venice functions like time/date, ...
- - blacklist individual Venice extension modules like :shell, :maven, ...
  - prohibit calls to all Venice I/O functions and Java fully
  - limiting the execution time of a script